Vian061/Subur-Goods-Delivery-Interface/Subur.Goods.Delivery/README.md

 # Description
-This Project is to  automate finish delivery of goods at [Cartrack](https://www.cartrack.id/id/) delivery module.<br>
+This Project is to automate finish delivery of goods at [Cartrack](https://www.cartrack.id/id/) delivery module.
+It also be used for create new delivery goods from store POS.<br>

 # Flow
 The flow of the project is as follows:<br>